pantheon-systems/documentation/source/content/terminus/07-create.md

 ### Debug

-If Terminus had trouble loading your plugin then there should be a debug notice logged.
-You may also be able to get more info by looking in your PHP error logs.
+A debug notice is logged if Terminus has trouble loading your plugin.
+You can also get more information by looking in your PHP error logs.

 Run the command with the verbose option if it does not work as expected: